 What do you ride for?
 When you put your foot on the pedal, kick up the kickstand, and push off, what do you ride for?
 Is it the joy of the outdoors?
 The thrill of exploring new turf?
 The pleasure of spending quality time?
 Well, with whatever purpose you ride, you ought to be prepared.
-We’ve compiled all the info you need for bike riding in Yarmouth.
+Biking is one of the many great things to do in Yarmouth, and we’ve compiled all the info you need for bike riding in Yarmouth.

 Where to Ride